utkugulsoy/Case/README.md

 SVGKit library used for display .svg images.
 ### For proper installation:
 Export podfile.
-Please cd to project folder.
+cd to project folder.
 run pod init.
-update podfile with repository podfile
+update podfile with repository podfile or add podfile to SVGKit library.
+I used as:  pod 'SVGKit', :git => 'https://github.com/SVGKit/SVGKit.git', :branch => '2.x'.
 run pod install.
 and use Countries.xcworkspace for further development.